pcfreak30/wp-criticalcss/README.txt

 == Changelog ==

+### 0.4.1 ###

+* Bug: Add a purge_lock property with getter/setter to flag when cache is being purged due to a item completing the API queue to prevent a process infinate cycle

 ### 0.4.0 ###

 * Bug: Fix version comparison logic for upgrade routines and allow previous upgrade code to run on 0.4.0 upgrade due to the bug